ReluctantHacker/notes/math/graphTheory.md

 #### Hierholzer’s algorithm to find an Eulerian path
 I also call it **Splice(拼接) method**.
 First of all, choose a vertex to start, and choose an unused edge.
 The precise algorithm rule is like below:
- - Start anywhere: Pick any vertex with unused edges as your starting point
+ - Start anywhere: Pick any vertex with unused edges as your starting point.
- - Follow unused edges arbitrarily until you return to the starting vertex.
+ - Follow unused edges of current vertex(if you A->B, then B is the current vertex) arbitrarily and go and go until you return to the starting vertex.
 This forms a cycle(first cycle here)
- - Pick a vertex that has unused edges
+ - Pick a vertex that has unused edges in the present cycle
  - Start a new cycle
  - Splice the new cycle into the original cycle
  - Repeat the process until all the edges are used